New Zealand, a visit from the sea

 There is also time to go to Tauranga, which is a busy port and opens onto Rotorua which is a geothermal landscape.
 (Geothermally influenced landscapes we know from eg Iceland) And Tauranga is the heart of the Maori culture.
 We are staying at the foot of Mount Maunganui, from where you can see the views towards the magnificent beaches near Omokoroa and Pahoia.
 It is possible to try “Big-game” fishing and visit the thermal sources and not least study the Maori’s culture and art, not least music.
 A New Zealand cruise is a journey for life flock or not.
 It’s just the way it is.

-New Zealand wine tasting
+New Zealand cruise and wine tasting

 As you know, New Zealand produces excellent wines in the wine perfect environment on several of the islands.
 In the port city of Picton, you can taste many of the best wines, for example, from the South Island Marlborough Valley producers.
 Not least the white Sauvignon Blanc is well known.
 In this area, the terroir is perfect for white wines with sunny days and cool nights.
 A wine brand to look for could be Cloudy Bay near the Wairau River.
 From Naiper you can reach Hawke´s Bay with more than 140 wine producers.
 It is easy to find a wine tasting here in beautiful surroundings even.